 Monofilament - Breathable, flesh-tone material used in the fabric/construction of the wig cap.
-Disappears against the scalp allowing natural skin tone to appear through.hair is individually hand tied at the crown so the hair can be parted and brushed in any direction.
+It "disappears" against the scalp, allowing natural skin tone to appear through.
+The hair is individually hand-tied at the crown so the hair can be parted and brushed in any direction.
 The entire wig may be hand tied, or the wig may have a monofilament crown with wefted sides and back.

 A standard cap is the most common and most affordable cap design.
 The layers of hair are open-wefted in the back and sides to allow for ventilation and have a closed lace layer at the crown.
 The hair at the crown is often lightly teased or crimped so you can not see down through the cap.
 This type of cap often gives the hair a natural lift at the crown for volume.

 Traditional wig cap construction is exceptionally durable and has a slight pre-teasing at the root which is what gives it the beautiful lift and fullness.
-Traditional caps can be identified by the closed flower lace top and open wefts sew in rows by a machine to allow air to circulate through the wig.
-Tradional caps weigh a bit more, but they exceed all caps when it comes to durability and fullness through the crown area.
+Traditional caps can be identified by the closed flower lace top and open wefts sewn in rows by a machine to allow air to circulate through the wig.
+Traditional caps weigh an ounce or two more, but they exceed all caps when it comes to durability and fullness through the crown area.

 Benefits of capless wigs